PhotonicsTUL/PLaSK/doc/xpl/geometry/3d/transforms.rst

           .. xml:contents::

           One or more polygons separated by ``^`` characters.
-Each polygon is formed by a two or more vertices, separated by ``;`` characters.
-Each vertex consists with two, space-separated integers.
+Each polygon is formed by two or more vertices, separated by ``;`` characters.
+Each vertex consists of two space-separated integers.
-          Sides of polygons cannot cross each other.

    Example: